Capitol Hill station: Services

-Capitol Hill station is also served by bus and streetcar stops located near its entrances.
+Capitol Hill station is also served by bus and streetcar stops located near its three entrances.
 The First Hill Streetcar line terminates at Broadway and Denny Way, adjacent to the west entrance, and connects the neighborhood to First Hill, Little Saigon, Chinatown-International District, and Pioneer Square.
-King County Metro operates several bus routes that converge at Broadway and East John Street, traveling west towards Downtown Seattle and South Lake Union; east towards Volunteer Park and the Central District; south towards First Hill, Beacon Hill, and the Rainier Valley; and north towards the University District.
+King County Metro operates several bus routes that converge at Broadway and East John Street and connect to other areas of Seattle.
+These routes include service west towards Downtown Seattle and South Lake Union; east towards the Central District and Madison Park; south towards First Hill, Beacon Hill, the Rainier Valley, and West Seattle; and north towards the University District.
 On weekends during the spring, summer, and early autumn, a Trailhead Direct shuttle connects Capitol Hill station to North Bend and Mount Si, a popular hiking area.